sttoracle/ORACASB/README.md

 ![](images/CASB/01-add-Salesforce-app.png)

-> For your information: If a Salesforce account is federated with a supported Cloud Identity Provider ( IdP ) you can select the "*The users of this app instance log in using single sign-on through an identity provider*" checkbox and select the Identity Provider being used from a list of pre-configured providers
+> If a Salesforce account is federated with a supported Cloud Identity Provider ( IdP ) you can select the "*The users of this app instance log in using single sign-on through an identity provider*" checkbox and select the Identity Provider being used from a list of pre-configured providers

-#### **STEP 4**: Select Security Control Monitoring Option
+#### **STEP 5**: Select Security Control Monitoring Option

 Security controls will be explained in more detail in a later exercise but suffice it to say for now that Enterprise Cloud Applications have security-related settings, such as password complexity requirements and idle session timeouts that Oracle CASB Cloud Service can monitor and change according to a baseline configuration, for a particular Enterprise Cloud Application, that is defined in CASB Cloud Service

 On this screen we can choose to either:

-Monitor-only in which case Oracle CASB Cloud Service reports on these security control values, but doesn’t change them in the cloud application.
+"*Monitor-only*" in which case Oracle CASB Cloud Service reports on these security control values, but doesn’t change them in the cloud application.

 or

-Monitor and pus the preferred values to the cloud application.
+"*Monitor and push*" the preferred values to the cloud application.
 At registration time, Oracle CASB Cloud Service ensures that your cloud application has your preferred security configuration values.
 After registration, Oracle CASB Cloud Service reports on changes to these values.

 ![](images/CASB/pushAndMonitor.png)
 Select the "*Push controls and monitor*" radio button and then press the "*Next*" button.

-#### **STEP 5**:  Select Security Controls Policy
+#### **STEP 6**: Select Security Controls Policy

 ![](images/CASB/Salesforce_controls.png)